Medication Assisted Treatment for Alcohol Addiction

 Alcohol in high concentration is toxic to tissues … it affects every part of the body.
 It damages your stomach, your liver, your brain, and your heart.

-Like any other addiction, it gradually destroys personal relationships, professional performance, financial stability, and causes legal problems.
+Like any other addiction, it gradually destroys personal relationships, professional performance, financial stability, and causes legal troubles.

 Common withdrawal symptoms